umbraco/UmbracoDocs/umbraco-cloud/release-notes/2023-03-releasenotes.md

 ## Monthly Bandwidth Usage

-We have launched a small update on the usage page that allows you to see the **total bandwidth used every month for the past seven months**.
+We've launched a minor update on the usage page.
+The update lets you see the **total bandwidth used every month for the past seven months**.

 ![BandwidthHistory](images/BandwidthHistory.png)